Rains lash parts of Delhi | Science-Environment

 Rains lash parts of Delhi

-The India Meteorological Department IMD had issued a yellow alert for Delhi for Saturday, predicting light rain or thundershowers.
+The city recorded a maximum temperature of 33.2 degrees Celsius, one notch below the seasons average, the India Meteorological Department IMD said.
 The city on Saturday recorded a minimum temperature of 26.1 degrees Celsius, normal for this time of the year, the IMD said.

 - Country: